LEGAL ARGUMENTS

 - A pari

-- A contrario sensu, or a contrario
+- A contrario sensu, or a contrario.

-- A fortiori ratione, or a fortiori
+- A fortiori ratione, or a fortiori.

-- Pro subjecta materia, or consistency argument
+- Pro subjecta materia, or argument from consistency.

-- Ab auctoritate, or argument from authority
+- Ab auctoritate, or argument from authority.

-- A rubrica, or argument from the title
+- A rubrica, or argument from the title.

 -

 — Tarello (1974 ; quoted in Perelman 1979, p.
-55) lists 13 argument schemes:
+55) lists thirteen argument schemes:

 -